Quramy/electron-connect/README.md

 * `eventName` String
 * `callback` Function

-Registers an eventhandler.
-It can be emitted by `Client.sendMessage`.
+Registers an eventhandler that gets invoked when an event is emitted by `Client.sendMessage`.

 ### broadcast(eventName, [data])

 * `eventName` String.
 A message type.
 * `data` Object.
 A message data.

-Broadcasts a event to all clients.
+Broadcasts an event to all clients.

 ## client.create([browserWindow], [options], [callback])

-* `browserWindow` Object
+* `browserWindow` Object.
+Optional, in rendererProcess only.
+Required, when client is created in browserProcess.
 * `options` Object
- * `port` Number
+ * `port` Number.
+WebSocket server port (default: `30080`) that client should connect to.
  * `sendBounds` Boolean
  * `verbose` Boolean
 * `callback` Function

-Creates a new `Client` object with `browserWindow` and connects to `ProcessManager`.
+Creates a new `Client` object associated with `browserWindow` and connects to `ProcessManager`.

 The `browserWindow` should be an Electron [browser-window](https://github.com/atom/electron/blob/master/docs/api/browser-window.md) instance.
-Once a client is created and connects the server, the client can receive events(e.g. reload).
+Once a client is created and connected to the server, client can receive events (e.g. reload).
-You can omit `browserWindow` in only rendererProcess.

-If `sendBounds` is set(default `true`), the client sends a bounds object when `browserWindow` moves or resizes.
+If `sendBounds` is set (default `true`), client sends a bounds object when `browserWindow` moves or resizes.
-And when `ProcessManager.restart()` is called, the client recover the bounds stored at server.
+And when `ProcessManager.restart()` is called, client recovers the bounds stored at server.

 ## class: Client